dbosoft/YaNco/README.md

 ## Build

 We use Visual Studio 2019 for building.
-Make sure that you have installed Visual Studio with VC and Platform Build Tools.

 As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.
 Download both the x64 and the x86 versions and place then in the repository folder nwrfcsdk/x64 and nwrfcsdk/x86.